 GOSLING, William, Valencia Seaman - McCarthy Boat Survivor

 William Gosling was a seaman on the Valencia who survived on the McCarthy Boat.
 The morning after the Valencia wrecked, the one remaining lifeboat was successfully launched with six volunteer crewmen under the command of boatswain Timothy McCarthy.
 The goal of the McCarthy Boat was to get to shore and make their way up to the cliff above the ship.
 The Valencia had a Lyle gun capable of firing a rope to the top of the cliff where a boatswain’s chair could be rigged to transport everyone off the ship.
 Owing to the stormy weather, bad visibility, strong current and it seems, an overpowering fear of crossing the breakers to reach shore, the boat would travel several kilometers down the coast before reaching land near the Cape Beale Lighthouse.
 They would get to the lighthouse and contact the outside world for help one hour after the Bunker Party did.
-Gosling is picture here, bottom right in this photo that appeared in the Seattle Star on 27 January 1906.
-Next to Gosling is Tom Lampson and in the top row are Thomas Shields, Charles Brown and Timothy McCarthy.
-John Marks is not in the photo.
+Gosling is pictured here, in a photo that appeared in the Seattle Star on 27 January 1906.

 HANCOCK, Samuel, Valencia Chief Cook - Turret Raft Survivor